vladosfi/BestService/README.md

 12. **Responsive Design:**
    * Implementing a responsive design based on Twitter Bootstrap for optimal user experience across different devices.

+13. **Admin Panel:**
+   * Administrative section for content management, allowing the users to update and add new content easily.

+14. **Multiple User Roles:**
+   * Implementing different roles for Administrator, Companies, and standard Users to control access and permissions within the system.

 ## Live Version ##